MrZeroX1/WorldCup_2022/README.md

 pip install numpy pandas seaborn matplotlib scikit-learn
 ```

-After installing the dependencies, you can run the `fifa_world_cup_prediction.py` script to execute the entire pipeline.
+After installing the dependencies, you can run the `model.ipynb` script to execute the entire pipeline.

 ## Exploring the Data